threekeytherapy/threekeytherapy.com/_workshops/fast-retreat.md

 - Sharpened senses
 - Detoxification of organs, flushing out years of built-up waste
 - Reset and regulate your metabolism
-- Learn about the functioning of your organs
+- Learn about the functioning of your organs and meridians
 - Deep self-awareness and the opportunity to reconnect with yourself in a new way

 Manuvision fasts have helped people recover from various issues including, for example: